JonathanReeve/course-computational-literary-analysis/Readings-old/_texts/garden-party.md

 looked as though the sea had beaten up softly in the darkness, as though one immense wave had come rippling, rippling---how far?
-Perhaps if you had waked up in the middle of the night you might have seen a big fish flicking in at the window and gone again....
+Perhaps if you had waked up in the middle of the night you might have seen a big fish flicking in at the window and gone again\....

 Ah-Aah! sounded the sleepy sea.
 And from the bush there came the sound of little streams flowing, quickly, lightly, slipping between the smooth